-Janine di Giovanni sits down with Cameron Munter to discuss his latest book The Morning They Came For US: Dispatches From Syria, which explores the personal stories of those affected by the conflict in Syria.
+Janine di Giovanni sits down with Cameron Munter to discuss her latest book The Morning They Came For US: Dispatches From Syria, which explores the personal stories of those affected by the conflict in Syria.

 When asked about her experience in journalism and the impact of her work, Giovanni says: "What was important to me was documentation, so that it could be used in future war crime tribunals—that’s what I worked towards in Syria, Bosnia, Rwanda and Sierra Leone.”